Inbibo/adonisfx_docs/docs/licensing.md

 This section will explain how to configure, run and set-up the licensing server for leasing floating licenses when the intention is to not restrict the use of AdonisFX to one single machine.
 AdonisFX floating licensing system requires the use of a license server in charge of providing, dropping and handling licenses from an active lease "pool".
 When the amount of requested licenses surpass the amount of licenses purchased for that floating license server no further activations of AdonisFX can be made until a lease is dropped and returned to the lese "pool".
 If for example 20 licences had been purchased, then one of them will remain leased until the plug-in is unloaded from the target DCC.

-It is possible to run the license server on one operating system and run instances of AdonisFX on a differnt operating system.
+It is possible to run the license server on one operating system and run instances of AdonisFX on a different operating system.

 The licensing server is provided and shipped with the installation of AdonisFX for x64 architectures and can be run on Windows, Linux and MacOS.
 For more builds please visit [https://wyday.com/download/](https://wyday.com/download/).